fonttools/fontbakery/README.md

 ## License

-This code distributed under the Apache License, Version 2.0.
+This software is distributed under the [Apache License, Version 2.0](LICENSE.txt), and has many dependencies under compatible licenses.

-See [LICENSE.txt](LICENSE.txt) for full details.

 ## Installation

-Install should be easy, and work on Mac OS X if you have XCode's Command Line Tools installed.

-Full instructions in [INSTALL.md](./INSTALL.md) file.
+The installation process is easy, and full instructions are maintained in the [INSTALL](./INSTALL.md) file.

-### Instructions
+## Instructions

-When you have installed environment run local webserver:
+After installation, this command will start the service on a localhost web server:

     $ make run

-Open http://localhost:5000/ in your browser
+Then open http://localhost:5000 in your browser

-During development process you probably need to be running a fake mail server,
+During the development process you will need to be running a fake mail server,

     make mail